Can a Volunteer Bring a Sexual Harassment Claim Against an Employer in New York & New Jersey?

 Federal, state, and city laws prohibit sexual harassment, unlawful discrimination, and retaliation in the workplace.
 If you have been a victim of any of these unjust practices on the job, you may find yourself at a loss of how to fight back.
 Legal action is an effective way of combatting workplace harassment and discrimination, and is a means to receive compensation for the monetary, physical, mental, or emotional trauma you sustained.

-The lawyers at Akin Law Group are passionate about fighting for employees’ rights, and are ready to discuss your case.
+The sexual harassment lawyers at Akin Law Group are passionate about fighting for employees’ rights, and are ready to discuss your case.
 Call 866.685.5163 to schedule a free consultation.